 In all states except Oregon, the state legislature can impeach the governor and other state executives.
 In most states, the process is similar to that used for impeachments of presidents at the federal level.
 If the lower chamber of a state legislature votes in favor of impeachment (i.e., votes to formally charge the governor with an impeachable offense), then the upper chamber functions as a court of impeachment and votes on whether to convict the governor.

-“yes” vote supports this constitutional amendment to allow the Oregon State Legislature to impeach and remove elected state executives, including the governor, secretary of state, attorney general, treasurer, and commissioner of labor and industries.
+A “yes” vote supports this constitutional amendment to allow the Oregon State Legislature to impeach and remove elected state executives, including the governor, secretary of state, attorney general, treasurer, and commissioner of labor and industries.

-“no” vote opposes this constitutional amendment to allow the Oregon State Legislature to impeach and remove elected state executives.
+A “no” vote opposes this constitutional amendment to allow the Oregon State Legislature to impeach and remove elected state executives.

 Supporters : Officials